-The court rules require each party to give a copy of any document that the party files with the court to all other parties.2 You can give the documents to the other party by hand-delivering or mailing the documents.
+The court rules require each party to give a copy of any document that the party files with the court to all other parties.3 You can give the documents to the other party by hand-delivering or mailing the documents.
 You can also email or fax a copy if the other party agreed to this type of service.
 For every document that you file, you must include a signed statement that you gave a copy to the other parties.
 This is called "proof of service."
 The court forms include a certificate of service section.
 Make sure that you always complete this section before you file the form with the court.
-If another party is represented by an attorney, you must serve the attorney instead of the party.
-Agencies are usually represented by an attorney.
-Contact the agency to find out the name and address of the attorney representing it on appeal, or wait to see the attorney's information when the attorney files an Entry of Appearance.
-For appeals from a state agency, see section III(C)(4) on page 4 about where you must send copies of your notice of appeal.
+The DMV is usually represented by an attorney, so the documents must be served on the attorney instead of the agency.
+Contact DMV to find out the name and address of the attorney representing it on appeal, or wait to see the attorney's information when the attorney files an Entry of Appearance.
+See section III(C)(4) on page 4 about where you must send copies of your notice of appeal.